 The form that conclusion will take is still to be determined, but “A Horse Walks Into Rehab” is an encouraging start to it.
 BoJack ended “The Stopped Show” with an acknowledgment that something had to change, that he couldn’t be this person anymore and poison those around him.
 As season six opens, the impression is that he’s not going to back down from this decision, but the efforts to realize it will be harder than he’s willing to admit.

 His comments to fellow rehab patient Jameson and subsequent attempts to fix things by giving her the Pastiches gate code—the kind of thing an idiot would have on his luggage—spurs his first venture into the outside world in six weeks.
-If there’s such a thing as a default plot for BoJack Horseman, “going on an adventure through Hollywoo” is probably the closest thing.
-BoJack and Jameson’s journey is in keeping with the searches for Hollyhock’s mother, Cuddlywhiskers, or a safe place for Becca, the same comfortable beats of bouncing from location to location.
+If there’s such a thing as a default plot for BoJack Horseman, “going on an adventure through Hollywoo” is probably the closest we get.
+BoJack and Jameson’s journey is in keeping with the searches for Hollyhock’s mother, Cuddlywhiskers, or a safe place for Becca, the same comfortable beats of bouncing from location to location and desperately trying to get out of trouble.
 And each one has its charms, be it the nightmare-inducing makeout session of Mikayla literally eating Dathan’s face or playing “spot the memorabilia” in Jameson’s father’s home.

 The rehab and rehab-adjacent adventures means that the action is limited to BoJack, but thankfully Aron does find an excuse to plug in the rest of the cast in the episode’s most broadly comic beats.
 After Jameson takes off BoJack needs to find her address, triggering a game of telephone when he calls Diane, who then calls Todd, who then gets called by Princess Carolyn, who then gets called by Mr. Peanutbutter.
 While tantalizingly spare on details for the main cast—Diane’s at a hotel with knife fights/reconciliations outside, Todd’s running back-alley errands for Princess Carolyn’s newborn—the call’s dynamic is a welcome return to form.
 Todd and Mr. Peanutbutter offer all the latest caper details, Princess Carolyn prompts them forward, and BoJack and Diane grow increasingly frustrated/sleepy with the lack of progress, Plus, the latest effort to drive Amy Sedaris mad in the recording booth: